qpfiffer/qpfiffer.com/posts/2015-05-23-Sparse_vectors.markdown

 [Sparse vectors](https://en.wikipedia.org/wiki/Sparse_array), or sparse arrays, are cool.
 They're a type of array that only requires enough memory to store the actual elements in the array.
-This is directly converse of your standard C-style arrays, which require memory even for empty cells.
+This is completely different from your standard C arrays, which require memory even for empty cells.

 As a poorly-illustrated example, if you have a sparse array with a max of five